 Jalpaiguri Junction located 125 km away is another vital railroad to Sikkim.
 There are many cabs available outside the railway stations which you can hire and you’ll also find buses to Gangtok from Siliguri and Jalpaiguri.
 The 114km distance from Siliguri to Gangtok will consume approximately 4 to 5 hours and 125km distance from Jalpaiguri Junction to Sikkim will take 5 to 6 hours.

-Rangpo Station is all set to have the first railway station of Sikkim connecting it to Sevoke, West Bengal.
-The New Sikkim Railway Project in Rangpo is on a momentarily hold.
+Rangpo Station is all set to have the first railway station in Sikkim connecting it to Sevoke, West Bengal.
+The New Sikkim Railway Project in Rangpo is on a momentary hold.